Happily Never After

 “Wow, a little nobody?
 And here I thought we were best friends.”

-I didn’t realize I said anything until the words are hanging in the air.
+I didn’t realize I said anything until the words hang in the air.
 Impossible to take back.
 Heat creeps into my cheeks.
 I clear my throat and act as if I’m talking to myself.
 If they already think I’m crazy, what’s the harm?

 “I guess you’re right,” Tiffany says, implying none of them had heard what I said.
 Which is typical.
 Why did I even bother to think I was that important?
 Or that I was even noticeable.
 I could probably punch one of them in the shoulder or face and none of them would notice.
 But I’m too scared to try.
 No one needs to die that early.